neoforged/Documentation/docs/rendering/feature.md

 ---
 # Features

-A 'feature' in rendering defines a set of objects not baked into the level geometry such as entities, text, and particles.
-These objects typically have a dynamic position, so things like falling or held block and items also fall into this category.
-The purpose of the feature renderer is to better batch and order the objects being rendered to the screen.
+A rendering feature defines a set of objects not baked into the level geometry, such as entities, text, and particles.
+These objects typically have a dynamic position, so things like falling or held blocks and items also fall into this category.
+The purpose of the feature renderer is then to better batch and order the objects being rendered to the screen.
 The feature renderer is broken into two phases: the submission phase, where all features are collected; and the rendering phases, where the collected features are rendered.

 ## Submitting Features

 Feature submission is typically handled by the underlying subsystem responsible for those objects: [`EntityRenderer` for entities][entities], [`BlockEntityRenderer` for block entities][blockentities], [`ParticleGroupRenderState` for particles`][particles], etc. Each provides their own `submit` method, usually taking in some general render state of the object.
 The necessary elements are then submitted through the `SubmitNodeCollector` and stored in a `SubmitNodeCollection` tree map for rendering.

-The following methods are made available through the collector:
+The following methods are made available through the collector, in the order they are ultimately rendered:

 | Method                 | Description                                                                                                |
 |:----------------------:|:-----------------------------------------------------------------------------------------------------------|